RuthazerLab/Stimulus-Presentation-and-Analysis/README.txt

 	PART 1
 	1. Get experimental parameters from Experiment.xml
 	2. Import the ImageJ libraries so MATLAB can use ImageJ functions
-	3. Loop through each slice (Not fully implemented: extracting the image from the raw data file will depend on how we are imaging different slices)
-	4. Project all images on top of each other to get clear picture of structure
+	3. Project all images on top of each other to get clear picture of structure
-	5. Use ImageJ libraries to analyse image; roughly we threshold, watershed remove outliers, and then use their Analyze Particles algorithm
+	4. Use ImageJ libraries to analyse image; white top hat convolution, threshold, watershed, remove outliers, and then use Analyze Particles
-	6. Get coordinates of each ROI, defined as the mean of all points defining the ROI
+	5. Get coordinates of each ROI, defined as the mean of all points defining the ROI
-	7. Find the smallest rectangle containing the ROI
-	8. Calculate the mean pixel value of the rectangle at each frame for each ROI, giving us ROI-oriented t-profile
+	6. Calculate the mean pixel value of the largest circumscribed rectangle at each frame for each ROI, giving us ROI-oriented t-profile
-	9. Save extracted ROI data
+	7. Save extracted ROI data

 	PART 2
 	1. Read StimulusTimes.txt and StimulusConfig.txt